dfurtado/pyterrier/README.md

 {% endblock %}

 ```
-One thing to notice here is that every function in `PyTerrier` have a first argument that is `self`.
+One thing to notice here is that every function in `PyTerrier` have a first argument `self`.
 Self is a reference to the
 function itself and expose a property called `request` which is (as the name says) information about the request that has been
 performed.
 The `Request` object exposes the request path, the parameters and header values.